lespina/s-sandbox/README.md

   ...
 }
 ```
-<sup>N.B. line-intersection package is used to check of a line intersects with another line</sup>
+<sup>N.B. line-intersection package is used to check if a line intersects with another line</sup>

 ##### Aside: A word on the naive approach (not used)